 Six out of 30 (6/30) employees represents 20% of their registered employees.
 For firms with 20 or more registered representatives, phones must be recorded if 20% or more of their registered representatives previously worked for “offending firms.”
 With exactly 20% of the registered staff meeting this threshold, phone calls must be recorded.

-Firms required to tape their phone calls must retain these files for at least three years, with calls taped within the past two years readily available (meaning they can be quickly turned over to FINRA if requested).
+Firms required to tape their phone calls must retain these files for at least three years, with calls taped within the first two years readily available (meaning they can be quickly turned over to FINRA if requested).
 FINRA does not require the phone calls to be sent to them, but they do require periodic reports related to the taped calls to be filed quarterly.
 Additionally, FINRA can request access to these taped conversations if they deem it necessary (usually in response to a complaint filed).

 If a member firm is notified by FINRA that they meet “taping firm” thresholds, they have 60 days to implement a recording system with written supervisory procedures.
 Once implemented, all phone calls with clients (both current and prospective) must be recorded.
 If the firm wants to avoid the taping requirement, they have 30 days to terminate the required number of representatives previously employed by “offending firms.”
 Any terminated representative cannot be rehired for a period of 180 days.